nexusformat/definitions/sphinx/source/volume1/design/index.rst

 and its associated dimension scales (axes) :index:`dimension scale` of a NeXus data file.
-The usage scenario is that an automatic data plotting program
-:index:`automatic plotting, NeXus basic motivation, default plot` just opens a
-:ref:`NXentry` and then continues to search for any `NXdata` groups.
+The usage scenario is that an automatic data plotting program just opens a :ref:`NXentry` and then continues to search for any `NXdata` groups.
 These `NXdata` groups represent the plottable data.
 Here is the way an